vivo1310/vivo-portfolio/content/experience/0922-present-gigrt.md

 ---

 ### Description
-- Design and develop 3 main features in web front-end and 1 feature in mobile application to meet functional and technical requirements (React JS, Material UI, React Native, TypeScript)
+- Design and develop 5 features in web and 2 features in mobile application to meet functional and technical requirements (React JS, Redux, React Router, Material UI, React Native, TypeScript)
-- Implement and integrate backend APIs (Java Spring Boot) and collaborate with UX designer and business analysts to improve usability (Figma)
+- Implement backend APIs (Java Spring Boot), integrate with frontend app and collaborate with UX designer and business analysts to improve usability (Figma)
 - Conduct thorough code reviews to identify and address potential issues in collaboration with other team members, provide constructive feedback and seek opportunities for improvement